Cultural Heritage Sites of Nepal

 Of the traditional brick masonry and timber frame structures, those that had not received professional attention in recent years suffered the most.
 Since 1991, the Kathmandu Valley Preservation Trust has labored to restore and retrofit many of the Kathmandu Valley’s architectural treasures.
 The aftermath of the 2015 earthquake revealed that out of 45 restored buildings in Kathmandu and Patan, only three suffered structural damage—major or minor.

 Nepal is one of the most earthquake-prone countries in the world, and its rich heritage would not have survived over the centuries were it not for painstaking reconstruction after these tragic incidents.
-Since the most recent earthquake, community members have once again been galvanized into action, while the 2016 World Monuments Watch called attention to the need for sustained international concern in the face of a daunting set of challenges.
+Since the most recent earthquake, community members have once again been galvanized into action, amid offers of support for reconstruction from international agencies and governments, including the Ambassadors Fund for Cultural Preservation of the U.S. Department of State.
+The 2016 World Monuments Watch honors the resilience of the Nepalese people, while bringing attention to the need for sustained international concern in the face of what might appear as a daunting set of challenges.

-On April 26, 2017, two years and a day after the great earthquake of 2015 shook all of Nepal and wrought so much damage on the cultural heritage of the Kathmandu Valley, a Watch Day event commemorated the ongoing efforts to restore the Char Narayan Temple.
+Two years after the great earthquake of 2015 shook all of Nepal and wrought so much damage on the cultural heritage of the Kathmandu Valley, and one year after inclusion on the 2016 Watch, a Watch Day event commemorated the ongoing efforts to restore the Char Narayan Temple.
 Organized by the Kathmandu Valley Preservation Trust, Watch Day consisted of the launch of an audiovisual feature about the temple’s history and a guided tour of the project site and the nearby workshops where the wooden elements are being restored.
-Additional guided tours were carried out the next month, in collaboration with a local school.
+Additional guided tours were carried out the following month, in collaboration with a local school.